-Orthopedic surgeons face a lot of demands for their time.
+Although there are more than 25,500 practicing surgeons in the United States specializing in orthopedic surgery, they still face a lot of demands for their time.
 Typically working longer and often less regular hours than other doctors, orthopedic surgeons split much of their time between consulting and performing surgery.
-They are often needed immediately after injuries occur, especially in cases involving severe broken bones or serious muscle or joint injuries.
+They are often needed immediately after injuries occur, especially in cases involving severely broken bones or serious muscle or joint injuries.
 With surgery times that can range anywhere from thirty minutes to several hours (depending upon the procedure), every spare moment they can fit into their schedule is valuable.

 Closing surgical wounds in the aftermath of an operation is frequently cited as a time-consuming task that surgeons would prefer not to spend much time completing.
 Although suture materials have seen a great deal of innovation over the last few decades with the advent of synthetic fibers, the actual techniques used for wound closure have changed very little.
 In addition to the time needed for the actual closure, the materials need to be gathered and prepared.

 While sutures are effective, they aren’t without risks.
-Needlestick injuries affect approximately 1,000 people every day in US hospitals and account for up to 80% of accidental exposures to blood.
+Needle stick injuries affect approximately 1,000 people every day in US hospitals and account for up to 80% of accidental exposures to blood.
 Of these injuries, about one quarter of them are caused by suture needles.
 The Center for Disease Control has estimated that each needlestick injury costs just over $3,000 per victim, with most of the cost going toward laboratory fees and post-exposure follow-ups.

 Scarring is another concern in the aftermath of any surgical wound closure.
-Sutures are effective at holding the wound edges together, but can often result in unsightly scars.
+Sutures are effective at holding wound edges together, but can often result in unsightly scars.
 For orthopedic surgeons, limiting scars is often considered a testament to the quality of their work.
 Patients are more likely to be satisfied with their procedure if it results in minimal scarring, whereas excessive scarring tends to give them a poor opinion of the surgeon.
 When it comes time for referrals, surgeons would rather patients remember the quality of the actual surgery rather than the appearance of the closure scar.

 Medical device manufacturers have been experimenting with alternative approaches to wound closure for some time now.
 From various types of adhesives to combinations of strips and tape, nothing has quite managed to supplant sutures as the primary method trusted by the country’s leading orthopedic surgeons.